frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 The concept of perfection, which many people entertain, may be deceptive and destructive.
-Perfection does not consist of extraordinary penances or fastings or the greatest possible sacrifices.
+Perfection does not consist of extraordinary penances or fasting or the greatest possible sacrifices.

-Some might think that we\'re perfect and they\'re perfect when they\'re free from temptation and strife, when they can pray plentifully without any trouble, when they experience comfort and sweetness in prayer, when they are able to pray just as they wish to pray.
+Some might think that we\'re perfect and they\'re perfect when they are free from temptation and strife, when they can pray plentifully without any trouble, when they experience comfort and sweetness in prayer, when they are able to pray just as they wish to pray.

 Or they might think that they\'re perfect if they follow the rules and regulations to the letter.
-Mortifications, healing prayer, observance of rules are indispensable for spiritual perfection, but they\'re not perfect in themselves.
+Mortifications, zeal in prayer, observance of rules are indispensable for spiritual perfection, but they\'re not perfect in themselves.